bassmalabel/SQL3_Uni_Labs/lab5/README.md

-# Lab 4: Collections
+# Lab 5: Referential Collections

 ## Overview
-This lab demonstrates the use of collections of referenecs and nested tables in SQL through a model involving projects, reaseachers and intitutes.
+This lab demonstrates the use of collections of referenecs and nested tables in SQL through a model involving projects, reaseachers and institutes.
 The relationships between entities are defined using object types, references, and collections.

 ## Files